 - 2 teaspoons Dijon mustard

-Season both sides of the pork chops with salt and pepper.
-Place a large skillet over medium heat.
+- Season both sides of the pork chops with salt and pepper.
+Place a cast-iron skillet over medium heat.
 Add about 2 teaspoons of olive oil to the heated skillet.
-Place pork chops in skillet and saute for 4-5 minutes on each side, about 9 minutes total.
+Place pork chops in skillet and saute for 2-3mminutes on each side, about 9 minutes total.
 The internal temperature should reach 140℉.
 Remove pork chops from skillet and transfer to a plate on the stovetop.
 Cover with foil to keep warm.

-Return the skillet to medium-low heat and add the apples.
+- Return the skillet to medium-low heat and add the apples.
 Saute until slightly softened, about 3 minutes, then add the cranberries.
 Saute for a minute to combine.
-Add the thyme, chicken stock, pomegranate or apple juice, maple syrup, and Dijon, stirring continuously to combine.
-Bring to a boil over medium heat, reduce heat to medium-low and stir often to reduce the liquid down to about ½ a cup.
-The sauce will be thicker and will lightly coat the back of a spoon.
+Add the thyme, chicken stock, pomegranate or apple juice, maple syrup, stirring continuously to combine.
+Bring to a boil over medium heat, reduce heat to medium-low and stir often to reduce the liquid down until the sauce will be thicker and lightly coats the back of a spoon.
+Whisk in the Dijon.

 - Serving suggestions: creamy polenta, mashed sweet potato or butternut squash, or wild rice pilaf as a carb option and winter greens like sauteed chard, collard greens, turnip greens, kale or spinach as a veggie option.